HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 !!! important
     A Helm upgrade is required in order for the new credentials values to reflect inside the containers.

+!!!
+Note
+    The mechanism described above for file-based user registries applies in the same way when custom secrets are used

 ### Guidlines for Configuring Credentials from Secrets

 #### 1. Create a Custom Secret